ashlink11/llvm-project/ash-notes/notes-2024-feb-24.md

    11. review llvm infra low-level (ie what is an LLVM "library" and why does it have diff meanings?)
    13. review ModuleMaker code to determine C++ version and libs needed to run it for the config, headers, etc., so i can make sure to have those header files in the LLVM install
    17. which is the proper LLVM installation? and which can i use to build a project and which are simply for running my own system's clang compiler?
-       1. VSCode extension
+       1. VSCode extension (mar 26, 2024: didn't work and caused errors)
-       2. Xcode / native
+       2. Xcode app
-       3. CMake generates?
+       3.  native install
+       4. CMake with bash commands (does it generate the llvm root for the source files?)
+       5. CMake GUI is an option too
-       4.  git clone - but where is it installed on my computer? (i.e. how to set `PATH`)
+       6.  git clone - but where is it installed on my computer? (i.e. how to set `PATH`)
    18. test diff CMake configs
        1.  find OSS examples on gh, etc.
        2.  learn more basics from `dev/CMake-fork` repo